 Q&A with Tim

-Tim Ming is the Director of Digital Marketing at American Well in Boston, MA.
+Tim Ming is the Director of Growth Marketing at American Well in Boston, MA.
 After spending three years as an analyst in the clean tech industry, he shifted into the fast-growing mobile space as a performance marketer.
 His background in analytics made him a perfect candidate for mobile marketing, where he’s found success by making smart, data-driven decisions to grow his company.

 How did you get into mobile marketing?

 I spent three years in clean tech as an analyst after graduate school and pivoted into mobile marketing 4+ years ago.
 I saw an opportunity in mobile initially due to being in Boston, where there was a growing ecosystem of innovative tech companies hiring analytics-savvy generalists.